GSA-TTS/tts-tech-operations/how_we_work/workflow.md

 - If there is a repository that the issue is specifically applicable to, create it there.
 Otherwise, default to [creating in the tts-tech-portfolio repository](https://github.com/18F/tts-tech-portfolio/issues/new/choose).
 - [Add all Tech Portfolio-related issues to the project board.](https://help.github.com/en/github/managing-your-work-on-github/adding-issues-and-pull-requests-to-a-project-board)
 - Cards with a due date should have a suffix of `- due [date]` in the title and the `m: due date` label.
+- Cards that need to make their way into `In Progress` mid-sprint should be tagged with `m: expedite`.

 #### Assignment